AlxndrSmk/graphiql-app/README.md

 ## Available Commands

-In the BUYIT application, there are also other commands available that can be useful
+In the GraphiQL application, there are also other commands available that can be useful

 - `npm run lint`: To check Prettier formatting for TypeScript, JSX, and JSON files.
 - `npm run prettier`: To check ESLint errors for TypeScript and JSX files.